• Skip to primary navigation

 Shrimp Orzo is a popular Greek dish.
 Despite its Italian origin, orzo is popular throughout the Mediterranean, especially in Greece and the Middle East cuisine.
 Orzo itself is an Italian pasta shaped like a large grain of rice, and its name in Italian means "barley".

-I have been cooking Mediterranean Shrimp Orzo for years, and it's absolutely magical!
+I have been cooking this easy Shrimp Orzo recipe for years, and it's absolutely magical!
 I think you'll be excited about all the amazing Mediterranean flavors in this dish, but creamy white wine sauce is definitely the secret sauce here.
+Enjoy it with a slice of Mediterranean Bread.

 Shrimp Orzo Ingredients